linuxserver/docker-thelounge/README.md

 * To log in to the application, browse to `http://<hostip>:9000`

-* You should now be prompted for a username and password on the webinterface.
+* You should now be prompted for a username and password on the web interface.

 * Once logged in, you can add an IRC network.
 Some defaults are preset for Freenode